Kaltsoon/react-native-material/material/2-react-native-basics.md

 ## Using flexbox for layout

 The last concept we will cover related to styling is implementing layouts with [flexbox](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox).
-Those who are familiar with CSS know that flexbox is not only related to React Native instead it has many use cases in web development as well.
+Those who are more familiar with CSS know that flexbox is not only related to React Native instead it has many use cases in web development as well.
 In fact, those who know how flexbox works in web development won't probably learn that much from this section.
 Nevertheless, let's learn or revise the basics of flexbox.

 Flexbox is a layout entity consisting of two separate components: a _flex container_ and inside it a set of _flex items_.
 Flex container has a set of properties that control the flow of its items.
 To make a component a flex container it must have the style property `display` set as `flex` which is the default value for the `display` property.
 Here is an example of a flex container: